core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 YANG is a language designed to model data accessed using one of the compatible protocols (e.g. NETCONF {{RFC6241}}, RESCONF {{RFC8040}} and CoMI {{-comi}}).
 A YANG module defines hierarchies of data, including configuration, state data, RPCs, actions and notifications.

-YANG modules are not necessary created in the context of constrained applications.
+YANG modules are not necessarily created in the context of constrained applications.
 YANG modules can be implemented using NETCONF {{RFC6241}} or RESTCONF {{RFC8040}} without the need to assign SIDs.

 As needed, authors of YANG modules can assign SIDs to their YANG modules.
-This process starts by the registration of a SID range in a registry.
-This includes start SID number and range size.
-Once a SID range is registered, the owner of this range assigns sub-ranges to each YANG module in order to generate the associated “.sid” files.
+In order to do that, they should first obtain a SID range from a registry.
+It could be "IANA SID Mega-Range Registry" {{iana-sid-mega-range-registry}} or another one, depending on the particular case.
+The minimal information required for this would be a start SID number and a range size, but might include additional details depending on the registry policy, which is outside the scope of this document.
+Once a SID range is registered, the owner can use it to generate “.sid” file/s for his YANG module/s.
+It is recommended to leave some unallocated SIDs following the allocated range in each “.sid” file in order to allow better evolution of the YANG module in the future.
 Generation of “.sid” files SHOULD be performed using an automated tool.
 Note that “.sid” files can only be generated for YANG modules and not for submodules.

 Registration of the .sid file associated to a YANG module is optional but recommended to promote interoperability between devices and to avoid duplicate allocation of SIDs to a single YANG module.
 Different registries might have different requirement for the registration and publication of the “.sid“ files.